sfu-fas/coursys/instructions/PRODUCTION_SETUP.md

 Wait, possibly making sure nothing new is appearing in the celery log files.
 Then it should definitely be safe to stop celery and purge rabbitmq.

+### Frontend Switch

+The user facing change is switching traffic at the SFU load balancer to the new server.

+This must be done by somebody in IT Services: make a request to that group and set up a time to move all traffic to the new server, and remove the old.